 "Well this is it.
 Home sweet home," James said proudly.

 Hermione looked around at the fluffy couch and armchairs in front of the grand fire place, the red and gold rugs on the floor, the tables students use for homework or games and the moving portraits on the walls.
-She pretended to be in awe of the common room she's known for the last six years.
+Reveling in the familiarity of the room, she pretended to be in awe of the common room she's known for the last six years.
 "Wow, it's beautiful," she said.

 "Yeah, it's not so bad at all," Sirius said, his chest puffed out.